Who is The Masked Singer? Spoilers, theories and clues revealed

 In episode three, she revealed that she was a “lawmaker” and had a background in activism.

-Reality or lie: One of many following statements is true: She’s below 30/She’s well-known in trend circles/she’s not identified for singing onstage.
+Fact or lie: One of many following statements is true: She’s below 30/She’s well-known in vogue circles/she’s not identified for singing onstage.

-Theories: The panel initially instructed Charli XCX, Kylie Minogue, Emilia Clarke, Margot Robbie and Olivia Colman.
+Theories: The panel initially urged Charli XCX, Kylie Minogue, Emilia Clarke, Margot Robbie and Olivia Colman.
 Later, they added Amal Clooney and Ladies Aloud’s Nadine Coyle to the record of potentialities.

-Viewers at house suppose Queen Bee may very well be Charlotte Church, Ladies Aloud’s Nicola Roberts and even Maisie Williams.
+Viewers at house suppose Queen Bee could possibly be Charlotte Church, Ladies Aloud’s Nicola Roberts and even Maisie Williams.

-Late to the celebration however I’m ADAMANT that Queen Bee is @NicolaRoberts #TheMaskedSinger

 — Cheryl Gap (@CherylHoleQueen) January 5, 2020